utkarsh1-a11y/DriveX/README.md

 ### AI-Powered Intelligence

-- **AI File Summarizer** — One click generates a concise 2-3 sentence summary and key insights for any file.
-PDFs and images are read and understood directly by Gemini for accurate, content-aware summaries
+- **AI File Summarizer** — One click generates a concise 2-3 sentence summary and key insights for any file using LLaMA 3.3, helping users quickly understand file contents without opening them
 - **Smart Auto-Tagging** — Automatically generates 6-8 relevant, searchable tags per file using LLaMA 3.3, dramatically reducing manual organization effort
 - **Floating AI Insights Panel** — AI results render in a non-intrusive, dark-themed floating card in the bottom-right corner that persists until dismissed, so users never lose their place in the UI